 - Bishōnen: Avis, who for good or ill looks like the Disney version of the title character from Alice in Wonderland.

 - Cat Girl: Tia (just a girl wearing kitten jammies, from the looks of it).

 - Corrupt Church: The Aeque, whose two branches either subscribe to Suicidal Pacifism or are Omnicidal Maniacs.

 - Critical Encumbrance Failure: Each character had a "Weight" stat, which impacted how many AP it took to travel one square, determined by the modernity of their gear versus their current stats.

 - Death Is Cheap: Played very straight.
 While there's no Revive spell, there is no permanent penalty whatsoever to losing a character in battle, besides a small drop in their LUCK stat.
-Keep in mind that this is a game by the team that made Hoshigami: Ruining Blue Earth, wherein every death was either a Final Death or an immediate Game Over.
+Keep in mind that this is a game by the team that made Hoshigami: Ruining Blue Earth, wherein every death was either a Permadeath or an immediate Game Over.